 The calendar supports 8 view layouts — Month, Week, All Week, Day, Basic Day, Agenda, Quarter, and Timeline.
 Jira issues are displayed alongside custom events, with drag-and-drop rescheduling and date-range resizing.
 Each calendar supports JQL-based quick filters, custom event types with configurable icons, and recurring events (daily, weekly, monthly, yearly).

-Flexible Calendar — Month view showing Jira issues and custom events
+Calendar for Jira — Month view showing Jira issues and custom events

 Calendar month view with Jira issues, custom events, and quick filters